vmware/versatile-data-kit/projects/vdk-plugins/vdk-jupyter/deploy-tutorial.md

 5. The following dialog will appear when the job deployment request has been successful.
 Note that the job will require a few minutes to be fully deployed.

+## Wrap-up

+You should now be familiarized with how to deploy a developed Data Job to the Control Service through the Jupyter UI